wisniewski-mateusz/eaqi_ma_plots/README.md

 # Welcome

-This is a backend repository of the [wisniewski-mateusz.github.io/submodulesIES/](https://wisniewski-mateusz.github.io/submodulesIES/) site.
-It is a result of working on the project about git submodules.
-It contains (at least should) all the necessary information about them.
+This is a backend repository of the [wisniewski-mateusz.github.io/eaqi_ma_plots/](https://wisniewski-mateusz.github.io/eaqi_ma_plots/) site, which is a visualization complement to the *Forecasting pollutants concentration and air quality index in Poland with gradient boosted models* master thesis.